-There was robust discussion among the workshop participants on this proposed guiding principle during which a Some workshop participants offered a strong counter argument was aired in respect to the idea that all PROs considered for purpose of accountability or performance measurement must be actionable.
-Their rationale was that some outcomes are worth measuring even though they may not, at this point in time, be amenable to change by providers.
-For example, there are some outcomes (e.g., time to recovery) that are meaningful to patients that may not currently be considered modifiable, but provide valuable information to because patients and help them, and cliniciansworking in close relationship with their care provider, can use them to make informed decisions.
-Additionally, as in this case, if the outcome is deemed of high importance to patients the process of measuring and reporting could identify variation in performance and facilitate the spread of efective interventions.
+There was robust discussion among the workshop participants on this proposed guiding principle during which a strong counter argument was aired with respect to the idea that all PROs considered for purpose of accountability or performance measurement must be amenable to change.
+The rationale was that some outcomes are worth measuring even though they may not, at this point in time, be amenable to change by providers.
+For example, there are some outcomes (e.g., time to recovery) that are meaningful to patients that may not currently be considered modifiable, but nonetheless provide valuable information to patients and help them, working closely with their care provider, to make informed decisions.
+Additionally, if the outcome is deemed of high importance to patients, the process of measuring and reporting it could identify variation in performance and facilitate the spread of effective interventions.
 Although this disagreement was not resolved at the workshop, the point merits exploration.